symbol/symbol-docs/source/concepts/mosaic.rst

 MosaicDefinitionTransaction
 ===========================

-Announce a mosaic definition transaction to create a new mosaic.
+Announce a MosaicDefinitionTransaction to create a new mosaic.

 **Version**: 0x01